 - Interest in data science, medical imaging, machine learning, engineering and healthcare research

 - Working knowledge of basic machine learning and deep learning (cost function, cross-validation, overfitting, error analysis, etc)

 - Working knowledge of signal processing & image processing

-This project is being offered through UC Berkeley's Undergraduate Research Apprentice Program (URAP) for the Spring 2020 academic semester.
-Eligible undergraduates may apply online January 14-27, 2020.
+Offered through UC Berkeley's Undergraduate Research Apprentice Program (URAP) for the Spring 2020 and Fall 2020 academic semesters.